Our church prayerfully and financially supports several missionary families and organisations engaged in God’s work beyond our local community.

 Nathan and Diane Lovell (CMS)

 Nathan and Diane are serving as missionaries at George Whitefield College (GWC) in Cape Town, South Africa.
-Nathan teaches the Old Testament and serves as the Director of Postgraduate Studies and the Head of Biblical Studies.
-Diane is the Dean of Women and provides pastoral care to the female students at GWC.
+Nathan teaches the Old Testament and works as Director of Research, supporting Postgraduate students and research.
+Diane is the Dean of Women, supporting women students in their study.
+Diane also works as a Bible Translation Consultant for SIL Southern Africa, working with local teams to bring the Word of God into the heart languages of various people groups around the continent.

 Bryce and Colleen McKay (OM)